Research data services

 Data Repository for the University of Minnesota (DRUM)

-Data management plans (DMPs) are a blueprint for how to manage data throughout their life-cycle.
-In addition, many funders require a DMP as part of the grant application.
+Data Management and Sharing (DMS) Plans (sometimes called data management plans, data sharing plans, or open science plans) are a blueprint for how to manage data throughout their lifecycle and share data at project-end.
+In addition, many funders require a DMS plan as part of the grant application.

-We can help you create a DMP and provide feedback on your draft in a timely way to meet grant deadlines.
+We can help you create a DMS Plan and provide feedback on your draft within three business days.

 Get started with a template

-If you don't already have a draft data management plan, then start one now.
+If you don't already have a draft DMS plan, then start one now.

-- Refer to our Data Management Plan checklist
+3. Refer to our Data Management Plan checklist.

 Get feedback

-Send us a copy of your DMP.
-We will review your plan within two business days and suggest things to consider or recommend using available tools and resources found across campus.
-Email your draft plan in MS Word doc, or send a Google doc link, to data@umn.edu.
+Send us a copy of your DMS Plan.
+We will review your plan within three business days and make recommendations based on our expertise and experience with funders.
+Email your draft plan to [email protected] with a Google doc link.

 Helpful tip: Include a link to your funder/proposal that you are applying to so that we ensure any specific data sharing requirements are met.